SplashSync/Wordpress/readme.txt

 * 2017-10-12
 * BugFix:   Cleaned Warning for "settings_assets"
 * BugFix:   Cleaned Notice for Static Notifiations Call

+= 1.2.0 =
+* 2017-10-17
+* Improve:      Now Compatible with Wordpress Multisite features.
+Each site will be considered as a separate server.
+* New Feature:  Added Access to WooCommerce Customer Address
+* New Feature:  Added Links to Billing & Shipping Address in Order Objects

 == Upgrade Notice ==